HamSCI/hamsci_ionosonde/CONTRIBUTING.md

 Explain why this feature would be useful:
 - Who would use it?
 - What problem does it solve?
-- How does it improve contesting/DXing operations?
+- How does it improve ionosonde data processing or analysis?

 ## Proposed Solution
 Describe how you envision this working